davidakoontz/helloGalaxyProject/README.md

 Xcode > Product > Show Build folder in Finder.
 I use the command line:  rm -rf DerivedData

+Many of the SwiftUI constants we use are Int - but in Skip land they need to be Double so lots of errors get fixed by just extending a Int literal from "6" to a Double "6.0" in your swiftUI code.

 Check for Skip upgrades often:  > skip upgrade